sphinx-doc/sphinx/doc/invocation.rst

    With this option given, no files will be written at all.

+.. option:: -e, --separate

+   Put documentation for each module on its own page.

+   .. versionadded:: 1.2

+.. option:: -P, --private

+   Include "_private" modules.

+   .. versionadded:: 1.2

 .. option:: -s suffix

    This option selects the file name suffix of output files.
 By default, this